 - Improve the aesthetics of the finished project

-Excavation and Grading: What’s the Difference?
+Excavation vs. Leveling vs. Grading: What’s the Difference?

 Importance of Grading in Construction